 #3.
 Lending Club May Charge Lower Fees

 Like we mentioned earlier, both the platforms generally take 5% of the loan as a fee (called an origination fee on Lending Club and a closing fee on Prosper).
 However, the platforms offer slightly different versions of this fee, especially for premium borrowers.
 Lending Club offers their best quality A-grade borrowers a fee as low as 1% while Prosper’s is 1.95% (basically 2%).
 So if you have excellent credit, you might go with Lending Club.
 Even this tiny 1% difference can mean hundreds of dollars in savings, especially for big loans.

 #4.
 Prosper Has More Eligible States for Borrowers

 As mentioned in the recent post Which States are Open to Lending Club & Prosper?, Prosper has more states available to borrowers than Lending Club.
-If you live in Idaho, Mississippi, or Nebraska, you cannot get a loan through Lending Club, but you can get a loan through Prosper.
+If you live in Idaho or Nebraska, you cannot get a loan through Lending Club, but you can get a loan through Prosper.

 Verdict: Both Lending Club & Prosper Are Great

 In my opinion, both Lending Club and Prosper are great places to get a peer to peer loan.
 That said, each platform offers different benefits to different borrowers.

 - Do you have great credit history?
 You might want to check out Lending Club.
 They can offer you a lower closing fee than Prosper.

 - Do you need money fast?
 You may prefer Prosper.
 They approve loans quicker than Lending Club.

-- Live in Idaho, Mississippi, or Nebraska?
+- Live in Idaho or Nebraska?
 Even though your state is closed to Lending Club, you can still get a loan through Prosper.

 You can make this process a whole lot easier by simply taking two minutes to check your rate at both Lending Club and Prosper.
-After submitting some basic information like your name and yearly income, both Lending Club and Prosper will run a soft credit check (also called a soft pull) that will not hurt your credit score.
-You then can see the rate both companies would offer you, and pick the lower rate.
+After submitting some basic information like your name and yearly income, both Lending Club and Prosper will run a soft credit check that will not hurt your credit score.
+You then can see the rate that both companies offer, and pick the lower of the two.